 How does yoga fit into your life?

-Online Yoga Teacher Training.
+Yoga Teacher Training.
 Accommodate your work, leisure and family schedule.
 Decide how much time to devote to meditation, asana practice, community service and self-reflection.
-Set your own schedule.

-- online learning designed by an expert course creator
+- introspective learning designed by an expert course creator

 - 40+ hours of video